 Sale of Champions and Youth Scholarships

-The Fair is dedicated to promoting education among youth organizations including Ohio 4-H, Boy Scouts of America, Camp Fire USA, Ohio Family, Career and Community Leaders of America (FCCLA), FFA, Girl Scouts of the USA, Ohio Grange Youth and Junior Grange, and the Time Warner Cable Technology Education & Engineering Showcase.
+The Fair is dedicated to promoting education among youth organizations including Ohio 4-H, Boy Scouts of America, Camp Fire, Ohio Family, Career and Community Leaders of America (FCCLA), FFA, Girl Scouts of the USA, Ohio Alliance for the Arts, Ohio Farm Bureau Federation, Ohio Grange Youth and Junior Grange, and the Time Warner Cable Technology Education & Engineering Showcase.
 While each of these organizations has a unique mission, they all promote education and leadership.